ResetXPDR/MSFS_AutoFPS/README.md

            - The initial seek process may temporarily destabilize FPS while identifying performance limits, but it typically stabilizes within 60 seconds once the ideal TLOD is determined.
            - Post-seek, panning may cause stuttering due to how MSFS handles high TLOD scenery loading, irrespective of whether you or this app has set them that high.
            - If stuttering persists, either uncheck TLOD Base Extra, use a lower multiplier, or use AutoTLOD for the lowest possible TLOD on the ground.
-  - LOS-C Line of Sight Correction:
-    - Adjusts TLOD between Alt TLOD Base and Top such that the viewing distance grows quickly at lower altitudes but more slowly at higher altitudes.
-    - Provides a more realistic experience of horizon expansion as altitude increases, rather than the linear increase when disabled, following a square root curve.
-    - Disabled by default, as the larger TLOD changes it makes at lower altitudes may cause FPS drops and stutters on some systems.
   - TLOD Base Min - Sets the minimum TLOD the automation algorithm will use at or below the Base altitude.
 (Range: 10 - TLOD Max-10)
-  - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
-(Range: 100 ft to 100,000 ft)
+  - Alt TLOD Base – Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
+(Range: 100 ft to 100,000 ft; N/A in Free TLOD mode)
   - TLOD Base Extra in FPS Sensitivity or Tolerance modes
     - When enabled, allows TLOD Extra below Alt TLOD Top under favourable performance conditions.
     - Multiplier configurable between 1.5 and 4 (default 2); auto‑limited so TLOD Base Min + Base Extra ≤ TLOD Top Max.